-Ever wonder where you can land science writing gigs?
+Ever wonder where you can land science writing gigs and make money writing?

 In today’s fast-paced world, there’s no shortage of research, scientific discoveries, technological breakthroughs, and environmental issues that people want to know about.

-If you have an interest in science writing and a solid story idea, you can find a market to land an assignment.
+If you have an interest in science writing and a solid story idea, you can find freelance writing jobs in a suitable market to land an assignment.
 The scientific method is actually a good formula to follow to test out an idea.

 Start with a question, and find out if it’s got science writing story potential.
 For example: